What do you want to calculate?

 A 5% cash-on-cash return in Dallas reflects a strong, growing market with high occupancy and rent growth — investors accept lower initial yield because fundamentals support future appreciation.
 That same 5% cash-on-cash return in a Rust Belt city with declining population and rising vacancy is a warning sign.
 Cap rate is a ratio; the quality of the NOI underneath it matters just as much as the number.
 Always cross-reference with local submarket vacancy trends, population and job growth data, and comparable recent sales before drawing conclusions.

-Cash-on-Cash Return Benchmarks by Market & Property Type (2026)
+Modeled Cash-on-Cash Return Ranges by Property Type

 By Property Type